HAPPENSTANCE - Residencies for Technologists

 BRIGHTON, BRISTOL AND SHEFFIELD

-CREATIVE TECHNOLOGISTS JAMES BRIDLE AND NATALIA BUCKLEY ARE IN RESIDENCE AT LIGHTHOUSE THIS SPRING
+CREATIVE TECHNOLOGISTS JAMES BRIDLE AND NAT BUCKLEY ARE IN RESIDENCE AT LIGHTHOUSE THIS SPRING

 Happenstance puts creative technologists in deep immersion residencies in arts organisations.
 The Happenstance residencies are designed to change arts organisations' relationship with digital technology.
 The residencies are at Site Gallery in Sheffield, Lighthouse, and Spike Island in Bristol.